 Fast-forwarding to my recent birthday, and guess what?
 Now the proud owner of a rather gorgeous Berg Innovations Stand Mixer, I decided it was time to revisit this Triple Coffee Layer Cake.
 Complete with Swiss Meringue Buttercream.
 Hurrah.

 Let me tell you, it still took a good 45 minutes to make the buttercream.
 However, the beauty was that my stand mixer did all the hard work.
 I was free to merrily potter around my kitchen getting on with other tasks.

 Decisions, decisions.
-Should I tell you more about the Stand Mixer or the Cake?
+Should I tell you more about the Stand Mixer or the coffee cake?
 Well, you need to know about both, obviously.
-I’ll begin by taking a detour towards the stand mixer and finish up with more details about this scrumptious Triple Layer Coffee Cake.
+I’ll begin by taking a detour towards the stand mixer and finish up with more details about this scrumptious Triple Coffee Layer Cake.
 I hope that’s okay.

 The Berg Innovations Stand Mixer Review

 There are a lot of stand mixers on the market, and a lot of familiar names with significant price tags.
 Berg Innovations, however, was new to me.
 I came across them whilst day-dreaming about owning a stand mixer (I have been saving for one for quite a while).
 In amongst all the stainless steel and black mixers I was perusing, I saw the pastel blue model I am featuring today.
 My interest level immediately picked up – especially since they get very good reviews.